boulder-on/JPassport/README.md

 Arrays of Records can only be 1 element long.
 Longer arrays of Records are not supported.

-Records can contain primitives, arrays of primitives, pointers to arrays of primitives, Strings, or pointers to other Records.
+Records can contain primitives, arrays of primitives, GenericPtr, arrays of GenericPtr, pointers to arrays of primitives, Strings, or pointers to other Records.

 Records are used to model structs mainly for convenience in the library.
 Records have a